-- Column A: Enter the name, FEIN or SSN of each owner(s) or partner(s) of the entity. - Column B: Enter the owner(s) or partner(s) ownership percentage and state of residence.
+- Column A: Enter the name and FEIN of each owner(s) or partner(s) of the entity. - Column B: Enter the owner(s) or partner(s) ownership percentage and state of residence.
 Enter the percentage in decimal form.
 For example, 25% should be entered as 25.0000.
 Check the box if filing composite.
-See the "Composite Filing" section of this booklet for additional information on composite filers. - Column C: Enter each owner or partner share of Mississippi income (loss) on line a.
-Enter the credit code and the amount of the credit on line b and line c respectively. - Column D: Enter the amount of non-Mississippi taxable income (loss) for each owner or partner. - Line 2: Enter the totals from Column B through Column D. - Line 3: If applicable, enter the totals from page 2 of this form, Column B through Column D.

-- Line 4: Enter the sum of line 2 and line 3 from Column B (must total 100%).
-Enter the totals from line 2a and line 3a from Column C here; composite filers enter total composite income from Column C, line 4a on Form 84-122, page 2, line 29 and line 4c on Form 84-401, line 3.
-Enter the sum of line 2 and line 3 from Column D on line 4, Column D. - Line 5: Enter the amount from line 4a, Column C plus line 4, Column D.
+See the Composite Filing Section of this booklet for additional information on composite filers. - Column C: Enter each owner or partner share of Mississippi income (loss) on line a.
+Enter the credit code and the amount of the credit on line b and line c, respectively. - Column D: Enter the amount of non-Mississippi taxable income (loss) for each owner or partner. - Line 2: Enter the totals from Column B through Column D. - Line 3: If applicable, enter the totals from page 2 of this form, Column B through Column D. - Line 4: Enter the sum of line 2 and line 3 from Column B (must total 100%).
+Enter the totals from line 2a and line 3a from Column C here and on Form 84-105, line 5 (composite filers only).
+Enter the totals from line 2c and line 3c from Column C here and on Form 84-401, line 3.
+Enter the sum of line 2 and line 3 from Column D on line 4, Column D. - Line 5: Enter the amount from line 4a, Column C less line 4c, Column C plus line 4, Column D.

 The amounts to be shown on the Mississippi Schedule K-1 should represent Mississippi income and/or deductions.
 Due to the differences in treatment of various elements of income, expenses and/or credits for federal and state purposes, the amounts shown on the Mississippi K-1 will not necessarily be the same amounts as shown on the Federal K-1.
-Determination of the amounts to be reported on the Mississippi K-1 should be made using the owner's share of income and deductions including Mississippi apportionment.
+Determination of the amounts to be reported on the Mississippi K-1 should be made using the same procedure as used for determining amounts shown on the Federal K-1.